drliamoneil/drliamoneil.github.io/_pages/glossary.md

 </details>

 ### Sport
-A category of physical activities that are competitive, structured, rule governed, and social negotiated with varying levels of governance and organization.
+A category of physical activities that are competitive and rule governed, with varying levels of governance and organization.
 <details>
   <summary>Readings</summary>
   <h4>Theory</h4>